RealHenkDenkt/webdecode/README.md

 English alphabet would be: A=1, B=2, C=3......Z=26.
 This cipher is called 'English Ordinal' and is included in the extension.
 A full list of available ciphers is listed below.

+### Installation

+This is a Chrome extension and can be installed like any Chrome extension.
+Download the extension as a zip file, unzip it to a folder.
+Then go to extensions in Chrome, enable developer mode (this is a switch in the extension screen), click 'load unpacked' and then select the folder where the zip file was unzipped.

+It is convenient to pin the extension to the browser bar.

 ### Basic use

 (optional)